NSF Scholarship in STEM

 A NSF S-STEM Scholarship recipient must:

-- Be a citizen of the United States, national of the United States, alien admitted as a refugee, or alien lawfully admitted to the United States for permanent residence
+- Be a citizen of the United States, a national of the United States, an alien admitted as a refugee, or an alien lawfully admitted to the United States for permanent residence;

-- Demonstrate academic talent based on a GPA of 2.7 or higher in high school or in courses completed at HCC (developmental courses will be included in GPA calculations)
+- Demonstrate academic talent based on a GPA of 2.7 or higher in high school work or in work at HCC (developmental courses will be included in GPA calculations);

 - A completed application form